Pinerealm/my-blogging-app/USER_STORIES.md

 ## Epic 2: Content Creation & Management

-### Story 2.1: Create New Post
+### Story 2.1: Create New Post <!-- 🟡 -->
 **As a** registered user
 **I want to** create a new blog post
 **So that** I can share my thoughts and ideas with readers

 **Acceptance Criteria:**
-- [ ] User can access "New Post" button from dashboard
+- [x] User can access "New Post" button from dashboard
-- [ ] Rich text editor loads with formatting toolbar
+- [x] Rich text editor loads with formatting toolbar
-- [ ] User can enter post title (required, max 200 chars)
+- [x] User can enter post title (required, max 200 chars)
-- [ ] User can write post content with formatting options
+- [x] User can write post content with formatting options
 - [ ] User can add tags (autocomplete from existing tags)
 - [ ] User can select category from dropdown
 - [ ] User can set custom post slug